Jack Alpert SKIL

 Let me draw a picture of this database using only three surrogates for the “N” measured variables.
 These are car speed (MPH), deviation between the car’s heading and the road heading (q), and road surface –(icy, wet, dry.)
 An inspection of Figure 4 shows the domain of the three dimensional volume where icy parking lot experience might fill the intersections with appropriate steering behavior.

-Figure 4 Volume of Solutions
+Figure 4 Volume of

-Since most drivers have only a few emergency experiences outside of the marked volume, it follows that trail and error learning could not have filled in steering behaviors for most of the look up table.
+Since most drivers have only a few emergency experiences outside of the marked volume, it follows that trial and error learning could not have filled in steering behaviors for most of the look up table.
 For these unfilled intersections, (especially higher speed dry pavement skids) drivers could always guess at the proper steering behavior.
 However, given how critical timing is in skid recovery, guesses usually result in off road excursions.

 The lessons to be learned from Figure 4 are a) the way human beings go about understanding their exposure to loss of control, and b) learning ways to regain control, are not up to their needs.
 No person has practiced at all the speeds, on all the different roads, in all the different vehicles that they will drive.
 And thus their future will contain injuries and deaths because their cognitive processes were too underdeveloped to realize their exposure and find other means of control.